minima52/digital-garden/_pages/index.md

 # This is a collection of my notes.

 <p>Hi!
 I'm May.
 I’m a deep thinker and I often have many thoughts on my mind that I’ll try to share here.
-My writings are mostly for myself, but you are free to explore as you like by clicking on any link that interests you.
+My writings are mostly for myself, but you are free to explore as you like by clicking on any link that interests you.</p>

-I’m currently learning Korean and will share my language learning progress.
-In addition to that, I’m a passionate BTS fan, and will write about my experience as an ARMY, and how I’m learning to love and speak myself.

-I also like to read and often record what I’ve read in a year.
+<p>I also like to read and often record what I’ve read in a year.
 I write poetry from time to timeI regularly write about [[BTS]], [[Language Learning]], and other things.</p>

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   Read what's in my [[library]], what [[tools]] I use, and what I'm up to [[now]].